 Considering a motorcycle?
 Keep reading for tips on how to get a motorcycle loan.

-A motorcycle loan is similar to an auto loan in that they are both considered collateral loans.
+In Norway and Sweden, motorcycle loan (mc lån) is similar to an auto loan (billån) in that they are both considered a type of lån.
 This means that the bike secures the loan.
 If you fail to pay the loan according to its terms the lender can repossess the bike to recoup their loss.